Hanuko33/farming_for_pime/README.md

 i - show inventory
 b - break (harvest) crop
 g - get watering can
-r - refill watering can
-w - water crop with watering can
+g - set watering can amount to 500 r - refill watering can w - water crop with watering can